adr1enbe4udou1n/blog/content/posts/07-build-your-own-docker-swarm-cluster-part-6/index.md

 For further advanced development or any complex troubleshoot analysis, notably in a performance point of view, a tracing tool can be a real capital gain.
 It really helps for getting a high detail level of all code execution stacks, with granular time execution for each function call, like an SQL query executed from a backend stack, etc.

-We'll not discuss development side here, as it's a subject that will be treated in [next part]({{< ref "08-build-your-own-docker-swarm-cluster-part-7#tracing-with-opentelemetry-" >}}).
+We'll not discuss development side here, as it's a subject that will be treated in next parts.
 But we'll use Traefik as a perfect integration example.

 It's important to use a really efficient asynchronous tool for this task as it will receive potentially a huge amount of calls.
 A popular tracing tool nowadays is Jaeger, which is CNCF compliant.
 Jaeger is a flexible tool made of multiple little services that serves specific task.